 For example, if you add Sales at Sell as a data field as seen in the gif below, click on the % tickbox.
 This will automatically be calculated as a percentage contribution of the Sales at Sell column from which it is being added.

 To save the Custom Report, press ‘Control’ + ‘S’ or go to ‘File’, ‘Save’ and select the directory.

 We recommend that it is always saved in the Directory ‘C:\DotActiv Data\Report Templates’.

-Should the above steps not work for you, please create a support ticket and DotActiv support will assist you in uncovering the issue.
+Should the above steps not work for you, please create a support ticket and the DotActiv support team will assist you in uncovering the issue.